jaber-the-great/devops-master-class/docker/readme.md

 # Push a Docker image to a registry
 docker push in28min/hello-world-java:0.0.2.RELEASE

+# To make the code faster and use the caching, we use COPY command in different section.
+# That's because usually the code changes not the dependencies, so we let everything be built
+# by cache and after that, since the code has changed, we do that step in a different layer.
+# The problem is the build process continue using cache till it reaches to a point that something
+# has changed and from that point afterward, it does not use cache. (building efficient docker image)
+# For example, for hello world nodejs project, we change it from(only copy the dependencies in first layer):
+FROM node:8.16.1-alpine
+WORKDIR /app
+COPY . /app
+RUN npm install
+EXPOSE 5000
+CMD node index.js

+#ENTRYPOINT ["node", "index.js"]
+#COPY package.json /app
+To
+FROM node:8.16.1-alpine
+WORKDIR /app
+COPY packages.json /app
+RUN npm install
+EXPOSE 5000
+COPY . /app
+CMD node index.js

+# The other important difference between CMD and entry point:
+# The CMD can be easily overwritten by command line argument but the entry point cannot
+# be overwritten by command line argument.
+Test it using below commands:
 # Run a Docker container with a Node.js hello world application, mapped to port 5001 and ping google.com
 docker run -d -p 5001:5000 in28min/hello-world-nodejs:0.0.3.RELEASE ping google.com
+# This would run the ping command rather than starting the web server, but in the case of
+# entrypoint, ping is not executed and the website would be started
+docker run -d -p 5001:5000 in28min/hello-world-java:0.0.3.RELEASE ping google.com
+# To overwrite and entrypoint, we use --entrypoint option, but overwriting the entry point is much
+# more complex